ravi-prakash1907/Problem-Solving-with-Python/notes/Module1.md

 | 1 Exabyte (EB)    |   1,024 Petabytes |

 ## Numeral Systems
-There are so many ways to represent the data numerically that are know as Numaral Systems.
-For eg.: Decimal Binary, Roman etc...
+There are so many ways to represent the data numerically that are known as Numaral Systems.
+For eg.: Decimal, Binary, Roman etc...
 **Roman:** I, II, III, IV ....
 **Decimal:** {0,1,2,3,4,5,6,7,8,9}
 **Binary:** {0,1}